Is It Okay To Hang Out With Another Guy One-On-One?

 The first is they worry it'll create almost a weird date-like vibe.
 Of course it's not an actual date, but what if it feels a little like one?
 Won't the other guy be put off?
 Especially if they've just met a potential friend and are just starting to hang out, they wonder if they shouldn't spend time with them in a different, more casual, way.

 In my experience this isn't something to fret about.
-Like I said, guys hang out one-on-one all the time.
-Even when two guys who do 'date' things, like seeing a movie and grabbing dinner and drinks after, it's nothing like when a couple does it.
+Like I said, guys often hang out one-on-one.
+Even when two guys who do "date" things, like seeing a movie and grabbing dinner and drinks after, it's nothing like when a couple does it.
 It's a totally different atmosphere, more casual and chummy.
 Really, it's all good.
 Any fears of it being like a date are in your head.
-Don't let the term 'Man Date' get to you either, it's just a joke.
+Don't let the term "Man Date" get to you either, it's just a joke.

-Another reason is they're worried things will be strained and awkward in general, just because they're not sure they'll have enough to say to that person when they'll be alone with them.
+Another reason is they're worried things will be strained and awkward in general, just because they're not sure they'll have enough to say to that guy when they're be alone with him.
 Maybe they've hung out with an acquaintance before in a group setting, but suspect there will be a lot of painful silences if they just hang out with each other.

 Something wrong with doing one-on-one too much

-The third reason guys may doubt the one-on-one situation is when they're trying to make some new friends and think it would be 'better' if they hung out with other guys in groups more.
-They don't think hanging around with a bunch of different guys one at a time is the best way to serve their cause, or they wonder if something is wrong with them if they don't have a group of pals.
+The third reason guys may doubt the one-on-one situation is when they're trying to make some new friends and think it would be "better" if they mostly hung out with other guys in groups.
+They don't think getting together with a bunch of different guys one at a time is the best way to serve their cause, or they wonder if something is wrong with them if they don't have a giant group of pals.

-If you do want a larger group of friends, that may be a legitimate thing to work on for the future, but at the same time, it doesn't really mean there's anything deficient about hanging around with your buddies individually.
+If you do want a larger group of friends, that's legitimate thing to work toward, but at the same time, it doesn't really mean there's anything deficient about hanging around with your buddies individually.